Brooks98/Senior-Design-305/GimbalSystemDriver/readme.txt

  -Read Position

  Other Classes we'll need in this class:
- Adafruit_INA219  - Altered, Need to check liscense.
-Changed sample averaging parameter.
-MUST INCLUDE SOURCE IN PROJECT DIRECTORY!
+ Adafruit_INA219  - Altered, Need to check liscense SmartFilter - Custom
- FilterIIR - Custom, Chris Johnson